rahulwaghole14/aiinterviewerbackend/LOGGING_IMPLEMENTATION.md

 **✅ Comprehensive logging has been successfully implemented!**

-Every action in the AI Interviewer platform is now logged with detailed information, providing complete visibility into user activities, security events, and system performance.
+Every action in the Talaro platform is now logged with detailed information, providing complete visibility into user activities, security events, and system performance.
 The logging system includes:

 - **User Action Tracking**: All resume and interview operations
 - **Security Monitoring**: Permission denials and unauthorized access